bricewalker/Hey-Jetson/README.md

 Speech recognition can be broken into two parts; the acoustic model, that describes the distribution over acoustic observations, O, given the word sequence, W; and the language model based solely on the word sequence which assigns a probability to every possible word sequence.
 This sequence to sequence model combines both the acoustic and language models into one neural network, though pretrained acoustic models are available from [kaldi](http://www.kaldi-asr.org/downloads/build/6/trunk/egs/) if you would like to speed up training.

 ### Problem Statement
-My goal is to build a character-level ASR system using RNN's in tensorflow that can run inference on an Nvidia Jetson with a character error rate of <50% and latency of <200ms.
+My goal was to build a character-level ASR system using RNN's in tensorflow that can run inference on an Nvidia Jetson.

 <a id='libraries'></a>
 ## Tools